 This means roughly weekly indoors in the summer and every 2–3 weeks in the winter.
 It’s less about the timeframe and more about the moisture in the soil.
 Outside in the summer, I might even water them every few days if it’s scorching hot.

 I’ve harped on watering and making sure you don’t water your princess too much.
-Soil is always a critical part of your plant care routine, and hoya krimson princess care is no different.
-Choose a well-draining houseplant soil.
+But soil is a critical part of your watering routine.
+Choose a well-draining houseplant soil to help ensure that your soil doesn’t retain too much water and allows for sufficient air flow to the plant’s roots.

 For my hoyas, I use my well-draining houseplant mix that came premixed with some perlite, coco coir or fine moss, and other goodies in it.
 I then add in a bit more perlite and coco coir for enhanced drainage and aeration.